kevinsguides/yaquiz/readme.md

 # Simple Quiz
 [KevinsGuides.com](https://kevinsguides.com)

+Component to be renamed because I found out another "Simple Quiz" extension exists already for Joomla 4... oops.

 This is a component for Joomla 4.

 It allows you to add quizzes to your website.

-Currently, this is unstable.
-Do not use on production sites.
+Currently, this is in pre-production.
+Would not recommend use on production sites.

 **Newer versions may not be backwards compatible with older test versions.**